cslayers/OWI-535-control-QT/README.md

-There is 5 motors and A LED on the OWI-535 on the machine.
+There are 5 motors and A LED on the OWI-535 on the machine.